Katuka/alx-pre_course/README.md

-My first readme updated from GitHub.com.
-Third update.
+My first readme updated from the web.